Hans-Georg Bürger: Career

 Bürger started his racing career at 23 years of age, winning the German Slalom title in 1976, and graduating to the Renault 5 Cup.
 In his rookie season he finished with 3 wins and 2nd overall in the championship.
-Thanks to the help of German magazine Autozeitung, in 1978 Bürger joined the Bertrand Schafer Racing team and made his F3 debut.
+Thanks to the help of German magazine Autozeitung, in 1978 Bürger joined the Bertram Schäfer Racing team and made his F3 debut.
 He finished 2nd in his rookie season in the F3 Championship.
 In 1979 he drove a BMW in the German Sportscar Championship.
 In the 1000 km of Nurburgring, he came in 6th place, with Eckhard Schimpf as his co-driver, and came in 1st overall in their class.

 On 30 November 1979 Bürger had shared a BMW M1 entered by Dr. Helmut Marko, with Markus Höttinger in the 1000 km of Kyalami, retired.
 He and Höttinger were close friends, they both started racing the German Renault 5 Cup, then they were teammates in Team GS Sport and together graduated to the Procar series, becoming the most promising young German drivers, under the guidance of Jochen Neerpasch, general manager of Team BMW.

 In 1980 Bürger raced in the European F2 Championship, finishing 8th at Thruxton and starting on the front row of the grid at Nurburgring.